pietro-stangherlin/stats_cheat_sheet/README.md

-# Probability Exam Cheat Sheet
+# Stats Exam Cheat Sheet

 ## Description
-Some formulas used in the probability exam.
+Some formulas used in the stats exam.
 The files come without any warranty.

 ## Usage